-Any questions should be directed to Dr. Rebecca Hopkins - firstname.lastname@example.org
+Any questions about all three services should be directed to Dr. Rebecca Hopkins - firstname.lastname@example.org

 SAIS offers instruction in 17 languages.
 Students can meet language graduation requirements by taking proficiency exams in any of these languages.
 Please be sure to check whether your specific academic concentration requires you to take a specific language.